 To provide an annual scholarship award to a Gladwin County resident to attend an accredited program - college or university, or long- or short-term vocational training program.
 The recipient would have graduated from high school or obtained the GED prior to using this scholarship.
 Recipients may reapply in one subsequent year provided they demonstrate at least a 3.0 GPA and absences of three days or less.

 To provide an annual scholarship award to a nurse who has completed an associate's degree and is pursuing a bachelor's degree.
 In addition, this can also be used by a bachelor's degreed nurse who is pursuing a master's degree.
-The applicant must be a graduate of a Midland County High School with preference given to those that have a 3.5 college GPA and demonstrate financial need.
+Preference will be given to those that demonstrate financial need.
 Previous recipients may reapply.

 To provide an annual scholarship award to a Midland High School graduating senior or graduate who played at least one year of varsity golf at Midland High School.
 In addition, students must have a 3.0 grade point average and have engaged in at least two years of regular community service/volunteer activities in the Midland County area.
 Financial need is not a factor.